 owlsay says

 Hey John, One of my biggest issues is communicating lead times for my products.
 I've ordered from you before and you have a pretty good explanation of how long your items will take before you ship.
 But I'm also use to Etsy and ok with waiting for handmade items.
 I've tried to make that explanation as clear as possible when a customer orders something that clearly states it has a lead time, but I still have customers who don't realize my handmade process really takes that ENTIRE time stated.
 Do you charge rush fees if a customer wants something sooner?
-How do you answer the 'when will my order ship' question when your customer seems agitated they will have to wait?
+How do you answer the 'when will my order ship' question when your customer seems agitated they will have to wait?johnwgolden says

 It took me a while to get that turnaround statement refined to what it is now :) and plenty have people have had difficulty comprehending it and some still do.